 - → Students with ONE "F" grade: May complete a Regain Student Eligibility Form and submit this to the Assistant Principal, Dean of Student Life for reinstated eligibility no sooner than 8 school days from the "effective date" of the notice.
 If the Assistant Principal, Dean of Student Life shall verify the grade improvement and ZERO "F" grades in all courses, the student shall regain athletic and co-curricular eligibility on the NEXT calendar date.
 If the student cannot demonstrate ZERO "F" grades after 8 school days, they may apply for reinstatement on any day up to day 15 past the effective date.
-If the Assistant Principal, Dean of Student shall regain athletic and co-curricular eligibility on the NEXT calendar date.
-If the student and ZERO "F" grades in all courses, the student shall regain athletic and co-curricular eligibility on the NEXT calendar date.
-If the Assistant Principal, Dean of Student Life shall verify the grade improvement and ZERO "F" grades in all courses, the student shall regain athletic and co-curricular eligibility on the NEXT calendar date.
 If the Assistant Principal, Dean of Student Life shall verify the grade improvement and ZERO "F" grades in all courses, the student shall regain athletic and co-curricular eligibility on the NEXT calendar date.
 If the student cannot demonstrate ZERO "F" grades after 15 school days, they may not apply again for eligibility until the next grading period. - → Student with TWO "F" grades: May complete a Regain Student Eligibility Form and submit this to the Assistant Principal, Dean of Student Life for reinstated eligibility no sooner than 15 school days from the "effective date" of this notice.
 If the Assistant Principal, Dean of Student Life shall verify the grade improvement and ZERO "F" grades in all courses, the student shall regain athletic and co-curricular eligibility on the NEXT calendar date.
 If the student cannot demonstrate ZERO "F" grades after 15 school days, they may not apply again for eligibility until the next grading period. - → Student with THREE or more "F" grades: Shall remain ineligible to participate in athletic and co-curricular activities and may not apply again for athletic or co-curricular eligibility until the next grading period.